matterhorn-chat/matterhorn/README.md

 choice of master dictionary, set the `aspellDictionary` option to the name of the dictionary you'd like to use.

+To attach a file to the post being edited, use the default binding of `C-x`.
+The window that appears will let you browse the filesystem to find a file to attach.
+In this window, `o` opens the selected file with your URL open command to let you preview your choice, `Enter` enters the selected directory or selects the current file for attachment, and arrow keys change selection.
+Once you've attached a file, you'll see the text `(1 attachment)` above your message editor.
+You can attach additional files or remove existing attachments by pressing `C-x` again.

 # Features

 * Channel creation, deletion, and membership management commands